robertmuth/Cwerg/Docs/ast.md

 ### Auto
-placeholder for an unspecified value or type
+Placeholder for an unspecified value or type

-    They are only allowed when explicitly mentioned
+    My only occur where explicitly allowed.

 ### Comment
+Comment

-Comment are proper AST nodes and can only occur in certain parts of the tree
+    Comments are proper AST nodes and may only occur where explicitly allowed.
+    They refer to the next sibling in the tree.

 Fields:
 * comment [STR]: comment